SUNY Cortland has various requirements related to photography style, permission and use.

 To manually search for images, to go the Keywords field and type in a combination of tags, example: Old Main, Façade, Spring, 2018, Kirk Van Zandbergen.
 View the full list of keywords.

 Searching from drop-down fields provided gives you the opportunity to pick your tags from a list and make your combination.
-You can select multiple drop-downs in once search.
+You can select multiple drop-downs in one search.

 You can combine manually entered tags with drop-down selections.

 Once you have found the image you want, select it from the search results.
 This will show a larger version of the photo as well as details and keywords.
-Use the Download link, then select Original file to download the uncompressed TIFF, or select one of the JPEG downloads.
+Use the Download link on the bottom right of your screen, then select which file type you would like from the drop-down.
+Original file will download the uncompressed .TIFF file- highest resolution of that image, if highest resolution isn't needed, select one of the JPEG options.

 If you have any other questions or need further assistance please contact Renee Novelli.